-2.6 DIFFICULTIES ENCOUNTERED IN UNDERTAKING THE SUSTAINABILITY APPRAISAL
+2.5 DIFFICULTIES ENCOUNTERED IN UNDERTAKING THE SUSTAINABILITY APPRAISAL

-2.6.1 Difficulties
+2.5.1 Difficulties

-- Š The high number of sites put forward for designation has provided a challenge to the Council.
+- The high number of sites put forward for designation has provided a challenge to the Council.
 In order to allow appropriate time to review sites a decision was taken in Summer 2016 to bring forward local green space designations outside of the LP2.
-This allowed LP2 to be bought forward without uneccessary delay, but also presented the Council with additional time and officer resources to undertake appropriate additional consultation and a further review of potential sites submitted as potential local green spaces. - Š Potential local green spaces have, for the most part, been put forward by Parish Councils.
+This has allowed LP2 to be bought forward without uneccessary delay, but also presented the Council with additional time and officer resources to undertake appropriate additional consultation and further review of potential sites submitted as potential local green spaces. - Potential local green spaces have, for the most part, been put forward by Parish Councils.
 As a result the distribution of potential sites was initially skewed towards rural villages rather than the urban area of Swadlincote which is unparished.
-In order to address this the Council has worked with members and other officers of the Council to ensure that sites which are valued by local communities and meet the necessary criteria for designation within the Swadlincote urban area are considered for adoption. - Š A number of Parish Council's are well advanced in bringing forward neighbourhood development plans (NDP).
-The most advanced is the Repton NDP which is running concurrently with the LGSP.
-In respect of the Neigbourhood Plan for Melbourne which is slightly less advanced and would be likely to be made afte the LGS Plan is adopted.
-Hilton is much less advanced and therefore the Council has reviewed all identified sites and is seeking to designate those which it considers meet the national and local policy requirements.
+In order to address this the Council has sought to work with members and other officers of the Council to identify sites which may be valued by local communities and meet the necessary criteria for designation within the Swadlincote urban area. - A number of Parish Council's are well advanced in bring forward neighbourhood development Plans.
+In particular Repton NDP is likely to be made before this Plan is adopted.
+To this end the Council's Plan has not sought to assess sites in Repton and Milton as this exercise has recently been undertaken in preparing the NDP.
+In respect of sites in Repton and Milton therefore the LGS Plan simply records the location and extent of designated green spaces reflecting the fact that these will already be designated in their neighbourhood plan.
+In respect of Neigbourhood Plan for Melbourne and Hilton which are slightly less advanced the District Council has reviewed all identified sites and is seeking to designate those which it considers meet the national and local policy requirements.